gorillamoe/neovimfiles/README.md

 I [also use][supported-lsp-servers] some LSP servers for languages I use regularly.

-I also have the TypeScript preview LSP server configured, which works great for JavaScript and TypeScript projects, IMHO.
+I also have the
+[TypeScript preview LSP server configured][typescript-preview-lsp], which works great for JavaScript and TypeScript projects, IMHO.